nialov/safer2028-flop-fracture-software-report/src/templates/report.md

 future researchers.
 Due to these criteria, this review only included TODO software.
-A larger sample of software would have been useful for applicability of this report but it nonetheless fulfils the goal of demonstrating the current quantity and state of free and open-source 3D fracture characterization software, and in this case the state is the low number of findable software.
+A larger sample of software would have been useful for applicability of this report but it nonetheless fulfils the goal of demonstrating the current quantity and state of free and open-source 3D fracture characterization software.
+The criteria for being free is not strict as some software have components that require proprietary software for full use of the software.
+E.g.
+`ADFNE` requires a `Matlab` license and `CTtoDFM` requires multiple proprietary software to fully complete the described workflow.
+However, with the source freely available it is at least theoretically possible to replicate these workflows with free software in the future.

 In an attempt to address the issues of the report contents being only a view of the author and only reflecting the state at the time of release, the report